Export: Packaging Recipes And Dependencies

 - Assets were added

 To maintain cross-compatibility and synchronization across Workato instances, a series of automatic checks will take place before a manifest can be exported.
-If assets were deleted, moved or renamed, the manifest structure will have changed from its previous configuration and will thus be highlighted to the user.
+If assets were deleted, moved, or renamed, the manifest structure will have changed from its previous configuration and will thus be highlighted to the user.

-In order to continue with the export process, the user must review the manifest and remove deleted files or accept changes.
+To continue with the export process, the user must review the manifest and remove deleted files or accept changes.